-Since its founding in 1989, IBRU has been the world’s leading research centre on international boundary making and dispute resolution.
+Since its founding as the International Boundaries Research Unit in 1989, IBRU has been the world’s leading research centre on international boundary making and dispute resolution, creating impact through the services it provides to the public and private sectors.
 Today, IBRU brings together work in international boundary law with the geographic study of borders and bordering in the 21st century.

-IBRU is a unit of the Geography Department at Durham University.
+IBRU is part of the Geography Department at Durham University.